Sex differences in cognition: Long term memory

-Studies have found a greater female ability in episodic memory involving verbal or both verbal and visual-spatial tasks while a higher male ability that only involves complex visual-spatial episodic memory.
+Studies have found a greater female ability in episodic memory involving verbal or both verbal and visual-spatial stimuli while a higher male ability in episodic memory only when involving complex visual-spatial stimulus.
+As for semantic memory related to general knowledge and knowledge of facts from the world.
+That is, in most areas of cognition, men show higher results on semantic memory as well as in related crystallized intelligence factors.

 For example, a study published in the journal Neuropsychology found that women perform at a higher level on most verbal episodic tasks and tasks involving some or little visual-spatial episodic memory.
 Another study published the following year found that women perform at a higher level in verbal and non-verbal (non-spatial visual) episodic memory but men performed at a higher level in complex visual-spatial episodic memory.
 A review published in the journal Current Directions in Psychological Science by researcher Agneta Herlitz also conclude that higher ability in women on episodic-memory tasks requiring both verbal and visuospatial episodic memory and on face-recognition tasks, while men have higher abilities for episodic memory, where visual-spatial skills of high complexity are required.

 Sex differences in semantic memory have also been found with a higher female ability which can be explained by a female advantage in verbal fluency.
 One other study also found greater female free-recall among the ages 5–17.

 In another study, when using multiple tests for episodic memory, there were no differences between men and women.
 A similar result was also found among children from 3 to 6 years old.
-As for semantic memory related to general knowledge and knowledge of facts from the world.
-That is, in most areas of cognition, men show higher results on semantic memory.